mjkrause/data-portal-summary-stats/README.md

 or higher) into a directory that is part of the system's Linux `$PATH` so you can execute it anywhere.
 In the directory `infra` run `terraform init` to create the Terraform backend.
 Next, enter all values in file `environment`.
-The following table contains a list of ten (10) required variable names and recommended values for some:
+The following table contains a list of 13 required variable names and recommended values for some:

 | Variable | Description | Value |
 | --- | --- | --- |